Resources

 Sharing scientific data accelerates biomedical research discovery, in part by enabling validation of research results, providing accessibility to high-value datasets, and promoting data reuse for future research studies.

-Marcus Institute available datasets:
+Marcus Institute highlighted datasets:

 This tool applies the standard deficit-accumulation approach to routinely collected items of a comprehensive geriatric assessment to calculate the frailty index.